Aurora Eugenia Latapí: Artistic trajectory

 In December 1931, La Tolteca, a Mexican cement company, and the newspaper Excélsior, organized a painting, drawing and photography contest, around the topic of the recently built and inaugurated cement factory in Mexico City's area of Mixcoac.
 The winning works were to be exhibited at the National Theater in an exhibition called La Tolteca.
 Aurora Eugenia Latapí was awarded fourth place with the picture Chalchiuhtlanetzin (the first place was won by Manuel Álvarez Bravo; Agustín Jiménez won second; and third was awarded to Lola Álvarez Bravo).
 Once again, the jury's decision, which Diego Rivera was part of, was widely criticized in Helios magazine by members of the Asociación de Fotógrafos de México.

 Latapí's series “La Tolteca” (1931) presents different views of the cement factory.
 Many of the photos show architectural structures covered with cement: a great wall with attached cylinders, grids, chimneys, towers; all of which contrast with metallic scaffolds, staircases and pipes.
-This large industrial landscape, however, is deprived of human form so, when one of the untitled photos shows someone climbing a scaffold tower in front of an architectural structure with three concrete cylinders and doors in the lower part, it becomes exceptional.
+This large industrial landscape is deprived of human form, so when one of the untitled photos shows someone climbing a scaffold tower in front of an architectural structure with three concrete cylinders and doors in the lower part, it becomes exceptional.
 As in other photographs by Latapí, the framing in the pictures of this series is mostly diagonal, and the closely captured large structures tend to exceed the limits of the frame.
 In this sense, and also due to the contrast between shadows and highlights, these compositions tend toward geometric abstraction.

 After this show, Latapí's work was featured in many magazines, like Jueves de Excélsior, Revista de revistas and Nuestro México, but according to José Antonio Rodríguez, it disappeared from the public sphere by the mid-1930s.
 Emma Cecilia García Krinsky, nonetheless, points out that the photographs Latapí took between the 1930s and 40s were very important for avant-garde photography in Mexico.

 In 1950, she was the first woman to become a member of the Club Fotográfico de México: “I was sent out to develop, to do anything because they didn't think I could do photography.
 So I took my photos to the right person, they liked it, and came up with something that they should not have done, put my photos in different classes [categories], to top it off I won a price in all of them.
 That's why the men, as I was the first woman to enter, made me see my luck”.
 By the end of that year, Latapí founded the Salón Femenil (the Women Salon) of the Club Fotográfico de México, of which she would later become president.

 During the 1950s and 60s, Latapí opened the commercial photographic studio “Foto Cui” in the Polanco neighbourhood, in Mexico City.

 In 1961 she received an honorable mention in the National Photography Contest “Así es México”, and in 1963 she had her last solo show in the same contest.